khulnasoft/terraform-provider-khulnasoft/docs/data-sources/acknowledges.md

 page_title: "khulnasoft_acknowledges Data Source - terraform-provider-khulnasoft"
 subcategory: ""
 description: |-
-  The data source khulnasoft_acknowledges provides a method to query all acknowledges within the Aqua
+  The data source khulnasoft_acknowledges provides a method to query all acknowledges within the Khulnasoft
 ---

 # khulnasoft_acknowledges (Data Source)

-The data source `khulnasoft_acknowledges` provides a method to query all acknowledges within the Aqua
+The data source `khulnasoft_acknowledges` provides a method to query all acknowledges within the Khulnasoft

 ## Example Usage